Hydrogen-bond catalysis: Catalyst tuning

 In general, acidity of donor sites correlates well with the strength of the donor.
 For example, it is a common strategy to add electron-withdrawing aryl substituents on a thiourea catalyst, which can increase its acidity and thus the strength of its hydrogen bonding.
 However, it is still unclear how donor strength correlates with desired reactivity.
 Importantly, more acidic catalysts are not necessarily more effective.
 For instance, ureas are less acidic than thioureas by roughly 6 pKa units, but it is not generally true that ureas are significantly worse are catalyzing reactions.

 Furthermore, the effect of varying substituents on the catalyst is rarely well understood.
 Small substituent changes can completely change reactivity or selectivity.
 An example of this was in the optimization studies of a bifunctional Strecker reaction catalyst, one of the first well-studied thiourea catalysts.
 Specifically, varying the X substituent on the salicylaldimine substituent, it was found that typical electron-withdrawing or electron-donating substituents had little effect on the rate, but ester substituents such as acetate or pivaloate seemed to cause noticeable rate acceleration.
 This observation is difficult to rationalize given that the X group is far from the reactive center during the course of the reaction and electronics do not seem to be the cause.
-In general, despite the relative ease of electronic tuning with organic catalysts, chemists have not yet reached a useful understanding of these modifications.

 Synthetic applications

 Natural product synthesis

 To date, there have been few examples of hydrogen-bond catalysis in the synthesis of natural products despite the large number of reactions being discovered.
-Generally, with high required catalyst loading and often extreme substrate specificity, hydrogen-bond catalysis is not yet developed enough to provide useful, general reactions that represent a significant improvement over traditional methods.
-In the published examples, hydrogen-bond catalysis is mainly used in the beginning stages to quickly access early intermediates with high enantiomeric enrichment.
+Generally, with high required catalyst loading and often extreme substrate specificity, hydrogen-bond catalysis is not yet useful.

 In the Jacobsen synthesis of (+)-yohimbine, an indole alkaloid, an early enantioselective Pictet-Spengler reaction using a pyrrole-substituted thiourea catalyst produced gram-scale quantities of product in 94% ee and 81% yield.
 The remainder of the synthesis was short, using a reductive amination and an intramolecular Diels-Alder reaction.

 In 2008, Takemoto disclosed a concise synthesis of (−)-epibatidine that relied on a Michael cascade, catalyzed by a bifunctional catalyst.
 After initial asymmetric Michael addition to the β-nitrostyrene, intramolecular Michael addition furnishes the cyclic ketoester product in 75% ee.
 Standard functional group manipulations and an intramolecular cyclization yields the natural product.